Farama-Foundation/PettingZoo/docs/magent.md

 ### Key Concepts

 * **Observation view**: All agents observe a box around themselves.
 They see whether the coordinates are empty, contain an obstacle, or contain an agent in any of the observation channels.
-If an agent in on a coordinate, that entry will contain the value (agent's HP / max agent HP).
+If an agent is on a coordinate, that entry will contain the value (agent's HP / max agent HP).

 * **Feature vector**: The feature vector contains information about the agent itself, rather than its surrounding.
 In normal mode it contains `<agent_id, action, last_reward>`, in minimap mode it also contains the agent position on the map, normalized to 0-1.